Honduras' new president sworn in amid congressional impasse

 “President Hernandez has been a central figure in undermining the rule of law in his own country and in protecting and assisting drug traffickers to move their materials through Honduras and to the United States,” Torres said.
 “He has been repeatedly identified as a co-conspirator in other drug trafficking cases and has caused incredible pain to both the people of Honduras and the United States.
 I believe it is essential that the United States hold him accountable for his criminal behavior.”

+On Thursday afternoon, Hernández was sworn in as a representative of Honduras to the Central American Parliament, a traditional transition for Central American ex-presidents that affords them immunity from prosecution.

+Guatemalan representative on the regional body, Amilcar Pop, confirmed Hernández’s swearing in, but said he withdrew from the virtual session because “I am against his swearing in, that he’s given immunity.”

-On Thursday, 48-year-old Carlos Hernández lugged a nearly life-size Castro piñata through the streets near the stadium where the inauguration will be held.
+On Thursday, 48-year-old Carlos Hernández lugged a nearly life-size Castro pinata through the streets near the stadium before the inauguration.

 “This is now or never,” Hernández said.
 “I do this out of conviction, we want our president to not fail us.”